Island Type Boas

 Crawl Cay Boas

 Crawl Cay is an Island off the East Coast of Belize.
 It lies just North East of Belize City in the Caribbean and is part of the Turneff Island Archipeligo.
 The boas from this island are very unique and rare.
-A very small number of them were collected by the Late Bob Sears back in the Eighties.
-Luckily a man named Tim Meade bred a few of these rare boas and produced the first Captive Born Crawl Cays back in the early nineties and luckily I am fortunate enough to own a few of these Bob Sears / Tim Meade true Crawl Cays.
-My Boas are the real deal with provenance and paper trail back to the original wild caught Crawl Cay Boas.
+A very small number of them were collected by the Late Bob Sears back in the Eighties and again in 2002 by Dr Boback for a PHD dissertation.
+Luckily my friend Gus Rentfro of Texas bred some original Sears line & between his offspring & some from Dr Boback - I started my Pure line of Crawl Cay Boas.
 Crawl Cay Boas are true dwarves that max out at about 5 feet.
 They breed at around 4 feet and can be sustained on a diet of a just a dozen or so meals per year.
 On their native Crawl Cay they eat Birds as their main diet and youngsters eat geckos.
-Some Captive born Crawls may have difficulty getting started on mice - but most readily accept rodents as their first meal.
+Captive born Crawls have no difficulty getting started on mice - and most readily accept rodents as their first meal.
 They have a very gray background color with alot of black speckling.
 The head markings are very speckled too and the tails have just a few small saddles.
-In my opinion these boas should be classified as a valid subspecies of Boa constrictor - but not enough animals are available to do such work & collecting on Crawl Cay is not possible as The Turneffe Archipeligo is a National Reserve & collecting is prohibited.
+In my opinion these boas should be classified as a valid subspecies of Boa imperator - but not enough animals are available to do such work & collecting on Crawl Cay is not possible as The Turneffe Archipeligo is a National Reserve & collecting is prohibited.
 So therefore, the fate of the Crawl Cay Boas population in Captivity is in the hands of responsible Locality Breeders.
-Update 2022 - Hopefully August

 ------------------------------------------------------------------------------------------------------------------------------------------------